Raymond Ching: Painting career

 Before the book was published Ray had moved to Rye, East Sussex.
 Here he continued to paint, primarily birds and other animals.
 He works in oils and watercolours, usually on a gessoed masonite panel or canvas which assists with the high detail.
 The style of his art might be described as conservative realism, most images having an almost photographic quality, although he is often comfortable leaving out detail in the backgrounds.
-Ching work is primarily of birds, but has included other wildlife landscapes and portraits.
+Ching's work is primarily of birds, but has also included other wildlife landscapes and portraits.

 Raymond Ching paintings usually fetch six figures.
 He continues to experiment with subject matter such as birds and the human figure in a series of imaginative works.
 He cannot be classified as a wildlife artist, which, although he admires many exponents of this genre, has never been his raison d'etre.
 His love of the look of birds and his desire to depict them, especially in flight, is his continuing passion.
 He is very interested and knowledgeable about conservation but that is not the primary driving force of his art.

-He design a British postage stamp in 1999 titled Darwin's theory as part of a series on famous British scientists.
+He designed a British postage stamp in 1999 titled Darwin's Theory as part of a series on famous British scientists.